-Recent sales data for both bricks and mortar stores and even online have been stagnant at best.
+Recent sales data for bricks and mortar stores have been stagnant at best.
 Many sectors, particularly department stores, have seen negative growth.
 Retail has even been labelled with the horrendous R word (Recession) with year-on-year growth of just 0.2%, which is the lowest it’s been since the 1991 recession.
+Throw in a pandemic, whereby most stores have had to close for certain periods of time and retail sales have been all over the place.

 Here are some of the current challenges, as well as the opportunities, for AU retail: